paritytech/releng-scripts/README.md

 # rs

 The commands offerered by `rs` can be access via script, GHS, Docker, etc..
-Those use case are described in the documentation.
+Those use cases are described in the documentation.

 The following chapters explain what those commands **are** and how to use them.

+You may find convenient testing using:

+    alias rs='docker run --rm -it -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_DEFAULT_REGION -e AWS_BUCKET paritytech/releng-scripts'

 # `rs version`